Nic30/hwtHls/doc/README-dev.rst

 How to debug C++ in python module?
 ----------------------------------

-Use GDB on python binary (/usr/bin/python3 or your venv/bin/python), append local dependencies to PYTHONPATH if not istalled, specify script to execute (e.g.  `-m tests.all`)
+Use GDB on python binary (/usr/bin/python3 or your venv/bin/python), append local dependencies to PYTHONPATH if not installed, specify script to execute (e.g.  `-m tests.all`)
 In eclipse you can append ${workspace_project_locations} in environment tab in Debug Configurations properties to add everything at once.

 Using local llvm build